awslabs/data-on-eks/website/docs/gen-ai/inference/Mistral-7b-inf2.md

 :::

-# Deploying Mistral-7B-Instruct-v0.2 with AWS Inferentia2, Ray Serve and Gradio
+# Deploying Mistral-7B-Instruct-v0.2 on Inferentia2, Ray Serve, Gradio
-This pattern demonstrates how to deploy the [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) model on Amazon EKS, using [AWS Inferentia2](https://aws.amazon.com/ec2/instance-types/inf2/) for accelerated image generation.
-[Ray Serve](https://docs.ray.io/en/latest/serve/index.html) provides efficient scaling of Ray Worker nodes, while [Karpenter](https://karpenter.sh/) dynamically manages AWS Inferentia2 node provisioning.
+This pattern outlines the deployment of the [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) model on Amazon EKS, utilizing [AWS Inferentia2](https://aws.amazon.com/ec2/instance-types/inf2/) for enhanced text generation performance.
+[Ray Serve](https://docs.ray.io/en/latest/serve/index.html) ensures efficient scaling of Ray Worker nodes, while [Karpenter](https://karpenter.sh/) dynamically manages the provisioning of AWS Inferentia2 nodes.
+This setup optimizes for high-performance and cost-effective text generation applications in a scalable cloud environment.

 Through this pattern, you will accomplish the following:

-- Create an Amazon EKS cluster with a Karpenter managed AWS Inferentia2 nodepool for dynamic provisioning of Nodes.
+- Create an [Amazon EKS](https://aws.amazon.com/eks/) cluster with a Karpenter managed AWS Inferentia2 nodepool for dynamic provisioning of Nodes.
-- Install KubeRay Operator and other core EKS add-ons using the [trainium-inferentia](https://github.com/awslabs/data-on-eks/tree/main/ai-ml/trainium-inferentia) Terraform blueprint.
+- Install [KubeRay Operator](https://github.com/ray-project/kuberay) and other core EKS add-ons using the [trainium-inferentia](https://github.com/awslabs/data-on-eks/tree/main/ai-ml/trainium-inferentia) Terraform blueprint.
-- Deploy the Mistral-7B-Instruct-v0.2 model using RayServe for efficient scaling.
+- Deploy the `Mistral-7B-Instruct-v0.2` model with RayServe for efficient scaling.

 ### What is Mistral-7B-Instruct-v0.2 Model?